-- Take advantage of 30- to 90-day mail order pharmacy services to ensure you don’t run out of medicine if businesses are closed or you are away from home.
+- Take advantage of 30- to 90-day mail-order pharmacy services to ensure you do not run out of your medicine if businesses are closed or you are away from home.

 - To help our members prepare for extended supply needs during COVID-19, CarePlus is allowing early prescription refills for an extra 30 or 90-day supply.
 This is available through July 20, 2021.

 - Home delivery of prescriptions may be available.
 Check with your current network pharmacies to see if they offer local prescription delivery to support patients in social isolation due to COVID-19.
-As an alternative, our members may use PrescribIT Rx*, CarePlus’ preferred cost-sharing mail order pharmacy, to have their prescription drugs delivered to them.
-Members can register for PrescribeIT Rx’s mail order delivery by calling 1-800-526-1490 .
+As an alternative, our members may use a mail-delivery pharmacy, such as PrescribIT Rx*, one of CarePlus’ preferred cost-sharing mail order pharmacy, to have their prescription drugs delivered to them.
+Members can register for PrescribeIT Rx’s mail order delivery by calling 1-800-526-1490 (TTY: 711).
 Their hours of operation are Monday through Friday from 8 a.m. to 6 p.m., Eastern Time.
 Please keep in mind that first-time setup takes approximately five to ten days for processing and delivery after prescription orders are received.
 To see a list of our network mail-order pharmacies, please refer to our Provider Directories webpage here.

 *Other pharmacies are available in our network.